-Pursuant to the provisions of Article 8, Paragraph 1 or Article 22, Paragraph 1 of Rules on Commitment Procedures, an enterprise intending to make an Application for Commitment Approval must make the application using either of the application forms Form 1 or Form 3 to Rules on Commitment Procedures (hereinafter collectively referred to as the "Approval Application Form").
-The documents provided in the subparagraphs of Article 8, Paragraph 2 or Article 22, Paragraph 2 of Rules on Commitment Procedures must be attached to the Approval Application Form (hereinafter collectively referred to as the "Attachments to Approval Application").
+Pursuant to the provisions of Article 8, paragraph (1) or Article 22, paragraph (1) of Rules on Commitment Procedures, an enterprise intending to make an Application for Commitment Approval shall make the application using either of the application forms Form No.1 or Form No.3 to Rules on Commitment Procedures (hereinafter collectively referred to as the "Approval Application Form").
+The Approval Application Form shall include the documents listed in the items of Article 8, paragraph (2) or Article 22, paragraph (2) of Rules on Commitment Procedures as attachments (hereinafter collectively referred to as the "Attachments to Approval Application").

-Pursuant to the provisions of Article 9 or Article 23 of Rules on Commitment Procedures, an enterprise that has made an Application for Commitment Approval (hereinafter referred to as the "Applicant") may, during a period of up to sixty days from the date of the Notification of Commitment Procedures and until the disposition related to the Application for Commitment Approval in question has been implemented, submit to the JFTC a report of amendments in order to amend the content of the Approval Application Form and the Attachments to Approval Application (hereinafter collectively referred to as the "Approval Application Documents") (including submittal of additional Attachments to Approval Application), after it has made an Application for Commitment Approval.

-In addition, pursuant to the provisions of Article 11 or Article 25 of Rules on Commitment Procedures, during the period from the date the Application for Commitment Approval was made to the time the disposition related to the Application for Commitment Approval is implemented, the Applicant may, at any time, submit additional

-Attachments to Approval Application, showing matters to which the JFTC should refer to in approving the Commitment Plan.
+Pursuant to the provisions of Article 9 or Article 23 of Rules on Commitment Procedures, an enterprise that has made an Application for Commitment Approval (hereinafter referred to as the "Applicant") may submit to the JFTC a report of amendments in order to amend the content of the Approval Application Form and the Attachments to Approval Application (hereinafter collectively referred to as the "Approval Application Documents") (including submittal of additional Attachments to Approval Application), after it has made an Application for Commitment Approval, given that it is during a period of up to sixty days from the date of the Notice of Commitment Procedures and until the disposition related to the Application for Commitment Approval in question has yet to be issued.
+In addition, pursuant to the provisions of Article 11 or Article 25 of Rules on Commitment Procedures, during the period from the date the Application for Commitment Approval was made to the time the disposition related to the Application for Commitment Approval is implemented, the Applicant may, at any time, submit additional Attachments to Approval Application, showing relevant matters to which the JFTC should refer to in approving the Commitment Plan.

-Pursuant to the provisions of Article 10 or Article 24 of Rules on Commitment Procedures, Approval Application Documents need to be submitted through methods such as submittal in person or by registered mail.
+Pursuant to the provisions of Article 10 or Article 24 of Rules on Commitment Procedures, Approval Application Documents need to be submitted through methods such as by bringing directly or by delivery through registered mail.

-Furthermore, pursuant to the provisions of Article 36, Paragraph 1 of Rules on Commitment Procedures, during the period from the date the Application for Commitment Approval was made to the time the disposition related to the Application for Commitment Approval is implemented, the Applicant may, at any time, withdraw the Application for Commitment Approval.
+Furthermore, pursuant to the provisions of Article 36, paragraph (1) of Rules on Commitment Procedures, during the period from the date the Application for Commitment Approval was made to the time the disposition related to the Application for Commitment Approval is implemented, the Applicant may, at any time, withdraw the Application for Commitment Approval.

-Pursuant to the provisions of Article 36, Paragraph 2 of Rules on Commitment Procedures, withdrawal of an Application for Commitment Approval needs to be made in writing.
+Pursuant to the provisions of Article 36, paragraph (2) of Rules on Commitment Procedures, withdrawal of an Application for Commitment Approval shall be made in writing.

-When an Application for Commitment Approval has been withdrawn, the investigation conducted prior to the Notification of Commitment Procedures will resume2.
+When an Application for Commitment Approval has been withdrawn, the investigation made prior to the Notice of Commitment Procedures will resume (Note 2).
 The Notified Enterprise will not be subject to any disadvantageous treatment in the subsequent investigation by reason of having withdrawn the Application for Commitment Approval.

-2 In the case of a business combination for which a notice has been submitted, if the Notified Enterprise has canceled an Application for Commitment Approval, the period for which Notification of Hearing may be made shall be extended through the addition of the period corresponding to the length of time from the date of the Notification of Commitment Procedures to the date of the cancellation, pursuant to the provisions of Article 10, Paragraph 12 of the Antimonopoly Act and each of the provisions applied under that paragraph.
+(Note2) In the case of a business combination for which a notice has been submitted, if the Notified Enterprise has canceled an Application for Commitment Approval, the period for which Notice of hearing of opinions may be made shall be extended through the addition of the period corresponding to the length of time from the date of the Notice of Commitment Procedures to the date of the cancellation, pursuant to the provisions of Article 10, paragraph (12) of the Antimonopoly Act and each of the provisions applied mutatis mutandis under that paragraph.